Quantum scattering with time-decaying harmonic oscillators: Introduction

 \section{Introduction}

-We consider a dynamics of a quantum particle under the influence of time-dependent harmonic potentials.
-Define the time-dependent harmonic potentials by $k(t) x^2/2$, where $x=(x_1, \cdots , x_n)$, $n \in {\bf N}$ is the position of the particle and {{$k \in L^{\infty} ({\bf R})$}}.
-Then the free time-dependent Hamiltonian under consideration is described by
+Herein, we have considered the dynamics of a quantum particle under the influence of time-dependent harmonic potentials.
+We define the time-dependent harmonic potentials by $k(t) x^2/2$, where $x=(x_1, \cdots , x_n)$, $n \in {\bf N}$ is the position of the particle, and {{$k \in L^{\infty} ({\bf R})$}}.
+The free time-dependent Hamiltonian is then described by